 - If everything looks correct or if the problem persists, continue with the next procedure.

-Third, verify your password
+Second, verify your password

 With the convenience of the Password Vault in Quicken comes the opportunity to forget to change your password in Quicken when it has been changed at the financial institution.
 To update your password in Quicken:

 - Choose Tools menu > One Step Update.

 - Uncheck all options except for the financial institution that is reporting the error.

 - Click the key icon to the right of the financial institution name.